Skip to content

 Cold Injury

 Caused by sudden cold temperatures under 10°C. Cold injury in Ficuses is caused by shock to the leaves.
-Older leaves will begin to display brown blotches and younger leaves will become distorted and brown
+Older leaves will begin to display brown blotches and younger leaves will become distorted and brown.

 The only way to prevent cold injury on your Ficus is to control its environment.
 Keep your plant away from air conditioners, cold draughts or spaces that are prone to sudden temperature drops.
 As a rule, try to keep your plant above 10°C.